-Ingham’s primary art form is lens-based arts.
-Her approach is interdisciplinary, incorporating theory and practice, and she often works site-specifically.
-Major themes are: biomedical discourse and museology, Wonder Chamber (2012), Narrative Remains (2009), Anatomy Lessons (2004); art and neuroscience, Seeds of Memory (2006); mutability, transience and the vanitas, Vanitas: Seed-Head (2005); the photographic memento-mori, Death’s Witness (2001); art, science and technology interactions, Fragile Mass (2008); and the notion of locatedness and dislocation, Lost (1998) Paradise Park (2000) Ha Ha: Margam Re-visited (2002) and Unnatural Histories (2008).
-She has received support from The Wellcome Trust, The Arts & Humanities Research Council, The Arts Council of Wales and The Calouste Gulbenkian Foundation, to research, exhibit, tour and publish a series of artist’s interventions.
-These interventions are often staged in exclusive domains such as the Dissecting Room, the Anatomical Museum, and the Medical Research Laboratory.
-Her practice often addresses the museum space and museology and her fascination with the Wunderkammer (Wonder Chamber) is reflected in her interest in the intersections between art, science and technology.
+Ingham’s primary art form is lens-based arts and hybrid craft.
+Her approach incorporates theory and practice, and she often works site-specifically.
+Major themes are: biomedical discourse and museology, ‘Wonder Chamber’ (2012), ‘Narrative Remains’ (2009), ‘Anatomy Lessons’ (2004); art and neuroscience, ‘Seeds of Memory’ (2006); mutability, transience and the vanitas, ‘Vanitas: Seed-Head’ (2005); the photographic memento-mori, ‘Death’s Witness’ (2001); art, science and technology interactions, ‘Fragile Mass’ (2008); and the notion of locatedness and dislocation, ‘Lost’ (1998) ‘Paradise Park’ (2000) ‘Ha Ha: Margam Re-visited’ (2002) and ‘Unnatural Histories’ (2008).
+She has received support from a wide range of funders to research, exhibit, tour and publish a series of artist’s interventions, and her film works have been widely screened in festivals and on television.

-She also writes on: the photographic memento mori, ‘A Dark Adapted Eye’ in Stilled (2006) and ‘From Tissue to Tex’ in The Journal of Performance Research, Issue 15.1 Memento Mori (2010) and on contemporary revitalisations of the anatomical theatre and the body therein, ‘Art and the Theatre of Mind and Body’ in The Journal of Anatomy (2010), ‘The Anatomy Lesson of Professor Moxham’ in (Ed.
+She also writes on: the photographic memento mori, ‘A Dark Adapted Eye’ in Stilled (2006) and ‘From Tissue to Text’ in The Journal of Performance Research, Issue 15.1 Memento Mori (2010) and on contemporary revitalisations of the anatomical theatre and the body therein, ‘Art and the Theatre of Mind and Body’ in The Journal of Anatomy (2010), ‘The Anatomy Lesson of Professor Moxham’ in (Ed.
 Maaike Bleeker) Anatomy Live: Performance and The Operating Theatre, University of Amsterdam Press (2008) and Anatomy Lessons (2004).
-In addition to her own practice Ingham acts as an artist/curator.
-In 2008 she curated the group show Reasoned Uncertainties, elements of which were shown in Bilbao in 2009 and she was an AXIS Open Frequency Curator for Wales for 2008-09.
+Recent publications include ‘Between: Intersections in Art and Science in the Practice of Two Contemporary Artists’ (Co-author Susan Aldworth) in Art, Science and Cultural Understanding,Common Ground Publishing (2014).